 The Pueblo Chemical Agent-Destruction Pilot Plant Explosive Destruction System (PCAPP EDS) successfully concluded its first campaign at the U.S. Army Pueblo Chemical Depot Feb.
 11, 2016.
 The U.S. Army system destroyed 560 previously overpacked munitions in advance of operations at the main plant, which are scheduled to begin this spring.
 This initial campaign began on March 18, 2015.

-There will be a period of destruction inactivity between the end of this first campaign of PCAPP EDS agent destruction operations and the start of the main plant agent destruction operations.
-In the future, the PCAPP EDS will be re-activated to destroy munitions that are determined to be unsuitable for automated processing in the main plant.
+There will be a period of inactivity between the end of this first campaign of PCAPP EDS agent destruction operations and the start of the main plant agent destruction operations.
+In the future, the PCAPP EDS will be re-activated to destroy munitions that are determined unsuitable for automated processing in the main plant.

 Monthly News Update